 You have the usual customization options:

 - Color: Choose one of the colors on the palette and set the opacity.
-In addition, you can choose any other color using the project color configurator.
+In addition, you can choose any other color using the customized color configurator.

 - Gradient: Choose one of the gradients on the palette and set the opacity and the angle.
-In addition, you can choose any other gradient using the project gradient configurator.
+In addition, you can choose any other gradient using the customized gradient configurator.

 - Image: If you decide to use an image for the background you have the same configuration options as the image element.
 See the related article for more information.